 The USDA grant is available for farms and for small businesses located in a rural area.
 This grant program has limited funding, which can vary significantly year to year, and has an extensive application process.
 For these reasons, many installers avoid the grant altogether.
 Paradise Energy is among the most successful installers in the northeast at securing USDA funding for their customers.
 They have successfully secured more than $1.27 million for 36 projects in 5 states over the past 4 years.
 While the application process is complicated, the grant can fund up to 25% of total cost for select projects.
 With the recent passage of the farm bill this year, USDA grant funding should stabilize for the next 5 years.

 Ohio State Incentives

-Note: Paradise Energy is not a tax advisor; please consult with your accountant or tax advisor to determine how you can take advantage of tax credits and depreciation for your particular situation.
+Note: Paradise Energy is not a tax adviser; please consult with your accountant or tax adviser to determine how you can take advantage of tax credits and depreciation for your particular situation.